-SALUTE (Service - Academics - Leadership - Unity - Tribute - Excellence) is the first national honor society established for student veterans and military servicemembers in twoyear and four-year institutions of higher education.
+SALUTE (which stands for Service, Academics, Leadership, Unity, Tribute, Excellence) is the first national honor society established for student veterans and military servicemembers in two-year and four-year institutions of higher education.
 Members include retirees, disabled veterans, active-duty military, National Guard members, and reservists who are returning to higher education, starting second careers, or helping fund their college careers with military service.

-If you have completed at least 12 credits as an undergraduate student at UMUC and have a cumulative GPA of 3.0 or higher, you are invited to apply.
-In addition, you must qualify as a military/veteran student under locally derived and maintained definitions.
+You are invited to apply if you have completed at least 12 credits as an undergraduate student at UMGC, have a cumulative GPA of 3.0 or higher, and qualify as a military/veteran student under locally derived and maintained definitions.
 In other words, you must have served or currently be serving in the military, National Guard, or reserves; if no longer serving, you must have been honorably discharged from service.
-You must also have served as a mentor in the One2One mentoring program for at least one term or be an active Mil-Vet Checkpoint communicator (posting feedback on articles or to the social wall at least twice a month) and maintain the highest ethical standards.
+In addition, you must also have served as a mentor in the One2One mentoring program for at least one term or be an active Mil-Vet Checkpoint communicator (posting feedback on articles or to the social wall at least twice a month) and maintain the highest ethical standards.